Kyle Perry: Personal and later life

 Perry's cousin is former Tamworth goalkeeper, Dale Belford.
 His brother, Todd, also played non-League football and the pair were teammates at some clubs.
 His grandfather, William Scattergood, also played non-League football for Nuneaton Borough.
 He has a son.
 He is separated from the child's mother.
-He sings in a wedding band called Function Band Live and previously was in a band called StubbleMelt.
+He sang in a wedding band called Function Band Live and previously was in a band called StubbleMelt.
+Stubblemelt was a "grimy rock pop outfit" and in December 2011 they performed in the BBC Lincolnshire Introducing session studio.

 In March 2021, he announced that with his brother Todd he had formed a workwear clothing firm called KyTo Apparel.
+He started a podcast, The Pezzadox, in 2026.